litestar-org/litestar/docs/tutorials/sqlalchemy/3-init-plugin.rst

 Next steps
 ==========

-Next up, we'll make one final change to our application, and then we'll be recap!
+Next up, we will make one final change to our application, and then we will be recap!